 It’s that time of the year when American flamingos in Galapagos tend to start looking for a mate!
 During the tail-end of this hot season, conditions become optimal for American flamingos to pair up and raise their offspring as a team.
-With their incredibly vivid and fluorescent plumage, the pink hues of the American flamingo in Galapagos never fail to mesmerize each and every visitor that lays their eyes on them, specifically throughout all three of Yacht Isabela II’s itineraries.
-Add to this the fact that the American flamingo in Galapagos are the only species of their kind located this far to the southwest, and they become quite a spectacle, actually forming a part of our BIG15 list of iconic species.
+With their incredibly vivid and fluorescent plumage, the pink hues of the American flamingo in Galapagos never fail to mesmerize each and every visitor that lays their eyes on them.
+Add to this the fact that the American flamingo in Galapagos is the only species of their kind located this far to the southwest, and they become quite a spectacle, actually forming a part of our BIG15 list of iconic species.
 In this blog we invite you to take a closer look at how these beautifully-colored birds manage to swoon the opposite sex with some rather unusual methods.

-Luckily, the young ones and parents don’t have to stress out too much about keeping an eye on each other, as the absence of predators in the Galapagos make their lives almost utopian when it comes to tranquility and peace.
+Luckily, the young ones and parents don’t have to stress out too much about keeping an eye on each other, as the absence of predators in the Galapagos makes their lives almost utopian when it comes to tranquility and peace.
+There is no migration period as most of the birds in the Galapagos stay there throughout their whole lives.
 All they need to do is frolic and play – the perfect set of fascinating behavioral patterns for visitors to observe.